 Many Medicare Advantage plans will already include Part D drug coverage.
 There are no Medicare supplement policies sold today (by rule) that include rx coverage, however.
 Enrolling in one plan can void the other.
 For instance, if you enroll in a Part D drug plan, then also enroll in most Advantage plans, your Part D coverage will be canceled by Medicare.
 It’s important to know how one affects the other.

 There are four stages to most Part D plans: The Deductible Phase, Initial Coverage Phase, Coverage Gap (aka Donut Hole) and finally the Catastrophic Phase.
-Not all plans have a Deductible Phase, and those that do, don’t always apply it to all prescriptions.
+Not all plans have a Deductible Phase, but those that do don’t always apply it to all prescriptions.
 In many cases, Tier I and II generic drugs are covered without the insured needing to meet the deductible.
 In 2020, the maximum deductible is $435, but it can be less or even $0.

 After the deductible is the Initial Coverage Phase.
 During this window, the insurance company pays more and you pay less for your prescriptions.
 It’s not uncommon for the insurance company to pay 75% of the cost in the Initial Coverage Phase.
 This phase occurs until both you can your plan have spent $4,020 combined on covered drugs.